 One of the most sensational murder cases of last century concerned six-year old girl JonBenét Ramsey, found dead in the family basement in Boulder, Colorado on December 25th, 1996.
 Coming as it did on the heels of the OJ Simpson trial, it served to capture the public’s attention for several years.
 Just last week (originally written 11/2016) a local station was revisiting the crime here in the Denver radio market.

-Prior to analysis if the details of the case, I want to discuss a book and a man that I have come to believe is a disinformation agent.
-His name is Dave McGowan, author of Weird Scenes Inside the Canyon, which chronicled over seventy deaths of rocks stars and actors in Los Angeles in the 1960s and later.
+Prior to analysis of the details of the case, I want to discuss a book and a man that I have come to believe is a disinformation agent.
+His name is Dave McGowan, author of Weird Scenes Inside the Canyon, which chronicled over seventy deaths of rock stars and actors in Los Angeles in the 1960s and later.

 That is the book that started Straight and I on our hunt for Zombies.
 I knew all those people could not have died.
 Even war zones have lower death rates.
 Something else was up.
 McGowan did not suspect any fakery going on except, perhaps, in the case of Jim Morrison.
 So I began to suspect that something was up with Dave McGowan.